openvdb/nanovdb-editor/README.md

 By default, editor is built with enabled `NANOVDB_EDITOR_USE_GLFW` which requires in Conda environment:
 - mesalib

 The `NANOVDB_EDITOR_USE_GLFW` option can be disabled when using the editor in haedless and streaming mode only.
-In that case, `libvulkan.so.1` is built locally to ensure compatibility/
+In that case, `libvulkan.so.1` is built locally to ensure compatibility.

 #### macOS
 ```sh